 Understanding local SEO ranking factors will be essential in producing a successful local SEO strategy.
 There are three categories Google’s algorithm uses to produce local search results:

-Firstly, with relevance, search engines want to understand whether you’re the right fit for a searchers query.
+With relevance, search engines want to understand whether you’re the right fit for a searchers query.
 Areas to focus on include:

 - Listings information